brson/brson.github.com/rust-stuff.md

   with [crater] and [cargobomb].

 * Created the widely-used [error-chain] crate for ergonamic error handling.
-It has sense been deprecated by better crates and practices.
+It has since been deprecated by better crates and practices.

 * Coordinated with Linux distributions to [get their Rust packaging in order][prp] in time for Rust to be adopted in Firefox.